Battle of Holowczyn: Prelude

-The battle
+Battle

 At midnight on 4 July the Swedes started moving quietly towards the river.
 Infantry carried fascines to help them traverse the waterlogged ground before crossing the Vabich on leather pontoon bridges.
 However, heavy rainfall made the pontoons too heavy to carry; they were left behind.
 At 02:30 the Russian alarm was raised as Swedish artillery started bombarding the opposite river bank.
 Swedish success would depend on how many troops could cross the river without the aid of pontoons before the enemy forces could arrive.
 Charles as so often led the charge personally, by wading across the water in front of his men.
 After forming with difficulty on the boggy far bank, the Swedes began to advance through the marsh.
 Meanwhile, fascines were laid on the river banks to assist the cavalry's crossing.
 Both the engineers and the Swedish vanguard began to be targeted by Repnin's artillery.

-General Repnin soon saw the danger of a Swedish wedge forming between the two Russian positions, and ordered his men to decamp and head north toward Sheremetyev.
+General Repnin soon saw the danger of a Swedish wedge forming between the two Russian positions, and ordered his men to decamp and head north toward Sheremetev.
 Five Swedish battalions fought hard to prevent the Russian regiments from merging.
-Sheremetyev, hearing the sound of battle, dispatched reinforcements towards Repnin's position, but by that time enough Swedish forces had arrived to prevent these reinforcements from joining Repnin.
+Sheremetev, hearing the sound of battle, dispatched reinforcements towards Repnin's position, but by that time enough Swedish forces had arrived to prevent these reinforcements from joining Repnin.
 The latter was forced to retire his forces eastwards and southwards.
 Swedish cavalry by now had followed the infantry across the river, and scattered their Russian counterparts towards the south.

-At this point, Sheremetyev's forces were still waiting across the river from Holowczyn.
+At this point, Sheremetev's forces were still waiting across the river from Holowczyn.
 They had been on full alert for hours, in the belief that the attack on Repnin was a feint and expecting the main Swedish attack to come from Holowczyn.
 Finally, Sheremetev took the initiative to attack the almost undefended Swedish camp to the west.
 However, when news of the Repnin's setback reached Sheremetev, he decided not to wait for a Swedish attack on his rear, but instead began retreating towards Shklov by the Dnieper.
+The Russians were unable to use their numerical superiority and due to Sheremetyev's passivity, only 9,000 took part in the battle.